-Above: Architects Specht Harpman installed polished concrete floors across the expanse of a 19th century gambrel barn that they renovated in Connecticut.
+Above: Architects Specht Harpman installed polished concrete floors across the expanse of a 19th-century gambrel barn that they renovated in Connecticut.
 Expansion joints are incorporated into the floor to control and minimize cracking.
 Photograph by Michael Moran.

 What is polished concrete?

 Concrete is a natural composite material made from an aggregate (typically rocks, river stones, and granite chips) combined with a cement binder (such as limestone and calcium sulphate) and water.
-For those wondering what the difference is between concrete and cement, the answer is that cement is a component of concrete: sidewalks are made of concrete, not cement.
+For those wondering what the difference is between concrete and cement, the simple answer is that cement is a component of concrete: Sidewalks are made of concrete, not cement.

 Why are concrete floors in vogue?